One small step for Man(chester), one giant leap for our service!

 Meet some of the radiographic team involved in bringing this exciting and ground-breaking technology to the clinical service.

 Developing the clinical service is coming on leaps and bounds now that the MR-linac has been handed over to clinical radiographers to begin development of the clinical service.

 We are a mix of both therapeutic and diagnostic radiographers and ‘Nemo’ the phantom is awaiting his repeated imaging and treatment with bated breath.

 Here are some of the radiographers involved with this section of the project.
 The remainder of the team (including other radiographers, physicists, dosimetrists and engineers) are all hard at work developing their clinical pathways and processes, all of which we will work on bringing together over the next few weeks.

 What’s next for the MR-linac radiographers?

-We will be running a weekly blog and posting on social media so that you can follow our progress in the run up to the MR-linac treating patients.
+We will be running a blog and posting on social media so that you can follow our progress in the run up to the MR-linac treating patients.

 Over the next few weeks, we will introduce the machine and explain how it works, talk about key concepts in MR-guided radiotherapy safety, the benefits of adaptive radiotherapy and how we have been working collaboratively in this exciting project.